People with COVID-19 have had a wide range of symptoms ranging from mild to severe illness.

 you have COVID-19, you must follow isolation requirements at

-If you test negative for COVID-19 or your provider tells you that you don’t have COVID-19, stay home until you have been fever-free without the help of fever-reducing medicines for at least 24 hours.
+- If you test negative for COVID-19, stay home until you have been fever-free without the help of fever-reducing medicines for at least 24 hours.
 If your negative result is from a rapid antigen test or an over the counter self test, continue to stay away from others and retest in 1-2 days.